P. Craig Stites, MD

 Matthew Patton, MS, MPA, PA-C

-Matt owns and manages an equine training facility and enjoys riding horses and spending time out in the country.
-He also supports medical mission work and is a member of the AAPA and SDPA.
+Matt and his wife reside near Sallisaw, OK and are members of Landmark Missionary Baptist Church.
+Outside of work, Matt enjoys riding horses, hunting, and spending time out in the country.
+He also supports medical mission work, speaks at local high schools to promote health care careers, and is a member of the AAPA and SDPA.

 Bryce is a native of southeast Kansas.
 She is a newly board-certified Physician Assistant and is incredibly excited to be immersing herself in the field of dermatology.
 Bryce received her Master’s Degree in Physician Assistant Studies in 2019 from West Liberty University in West Liberty, West Virginia.
 She completed the majority of her clinical rotations at Wheeling Hospital in Wheeling, West Virginia.
 She received her Bachelor’s Degree in Exercise Science from the University of Kansas where she also represented the school as a competitive swimmer for 4 years.
 Bryce is passionate about treating patients with any dermatology condition due to her struggle with acne in the past.